2019 March Madness Betting

 2019 March Madness General Information

-The NCAA Division I Men’s Basketball Tournament also known as March Madness or the Big Dance is 2nd to the Super Bowl in betting popularity sporting event in the US.
+The NCAA Division I Men’s Basketball Tournament or the Big Dance is 2nd to the Super Bowl in betting popularity sporting event in the US.
 The 2019 NCAA tournaments will start on March 21 and end with the final game on April 8th in Minneapolis.
-Michigan’s Wolverines will be looking to defend their 2018 NCAA tournament win.
+The Villanova Wildcats will be looking to defend their 2018 NCAA tournament title.

 - Teams Selection: March 9, 2019